VidhyaaShree15/Data-Mining-Project-1/README.md

 To run the analyses and visualizations, ensure you have Python and the required libraries installed.
 You can execute the provided code snippets in a Jupyter notebook or any Python environment.

 ## File
-- `data-mining-project.pdf`: Contains all the code and analyses used in this project.
+- `Data-Mining-Project-1.pdf`: Contains all the code and analyses used in this project.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improving the analysis or additional queries, please create a pull request or open an issue.